benoit1906/Gyroscope/README.md

 In the case of the L3GD20 gyroscope peripheral, we can only have two of these devices connected to the I2C bus because there is only 1 bit for the physical address of the device permitting to distinguish two gyroscopes from each other.
 On the Figure 2, you can see that there are 2 bits available to distinguish the devices so in practical there would be possible for this example to connect 4 devices.
 It is also important to notice that the microcontroller that we can see on the Figure 2 would be replaced by the FPGA in our case which is the master.

 The I2C protocol is governed by state transitions and conditions.
 There are two big conditions which permit to initiate and to stop the I2C communication which are the START and the STOP conditions.
 The START condition can be detected on the bus when the master drives the SDA signal from HIGH to LOW while the SCL signal is HIGH.
-On the other hand the STOP condition emitted at the end of the communication between the master and the slave, can be visualize on the bus when the master drives the SDA signal from LOW to HIGH when the SCL signal is HIGH.
+On the other hand the STOP condition emitted at the end of the communication between the master and the slave, can be visualized on the bus when the master drives the SDA signal from LOW to HIGH when the SCL signal is HIGH.
 You can visualize these two conditions on the Figure 3.

 ![image](https://user-images.githubusercontent.com/84474292/118877454-c282a080-b8ee-11eb-8263-b3da68c9e28f.png)